clawpack/clawpack-4.x/doc/sphinx/setrun_geoclaw.rst

      *fname* : string

        the name of the dtopo file.
-See :ref:`topo` for information about the format of data in this file.
+See :ref:`topo_dtopo` for information about the format of data in this file.